Pineapple and beach in Zanzibar, Tanzania

 Safety is also extremely important when considering a Kilimanjaro climb.
 Being serious about climbing Kilimanjaro also means you have to be serious about Kilimanjaro safety and learn about altitude sickness.

-There are over 120 languages spoken throughout Tanzania.
 After the country gained independence in 1961, the Government decided that an official language must be chosen in order to strengthen national unity.
-They chose Swahili, a language spoken throughout eastern Africa as well as parts of central Africa.
+They chose Swahili, a language used throughout eastern Africa as well as parts of central Africa.

 Swahili can be picked up pretty easily.
 Here are some helpful Swahili phrases.
 Get practising!